jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 Thanks for reading!
 Hopefully this example will help others who have fallen into the same traps I did.
 You'll likely need to make adjustments based on your project like making a proper check against a host url and setting api key attributes but this should be a great start for your next reCaptcha integrated form component.

+Stay tuned for a couple of follow-up posts as well including:

+[ ] - How to integrate reCapatcha v3 into a Lightning Component.

+[ ] - reCaptcha v2 & v3 as Lightning Web Components.

 ### Other Helpful Resources

 - [Google reCAPTCHA developer documentation](https://developers.google.com/recaptcha/intro)